 The implementation of the methods defined in the javax.ejb.EJBObject interface is provided by the container.
-The business methods are delegated to the enterprise Bean class.
+The business methods are delegated to the enterprise bean class.

-Note that the EJB object does not expose the enterprise Bean's methods introduced by the javax.ejb.EnterpriseBean interface to the client.
-These interfaces are not intended for the client-they are used by the container to manage the EJB instances.
+Note that the EJB object does not expose the enterprise bean's methods introduced by the javax.ejb.EnterpriseBean and javax.ejb.EntityControl interfaces to the client.
+These interfaces are not intended for the client-they are for the container to manage the EJB instances.

-8.7 Enterprise Bean's handle
+8.7 Enterprise bean's handle